Slavkov (Opava District)

 Slavkov is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 2,200 inhabitants.
+It has about 2,100 inhabitants.

 Geography

 Slavkov is located about 4 km southwest of Opava and 31 km west of Ostrava.
 It lies mostly in the Nízký Jeseník range, only a small part of the municipal territory in the east extends into the Opava Hilly Land.
 The highest point is at 339 m above sea level.
-The Hvozdnice River flows through the southern municipal border and supplies here a set of fishponds.
-This set of ponds and its surroundings is protected as the Hvozdnice Nature Reserve.
+The Hvozdnice River flows through the southern municipal border and supplies here a system of fishponds.
+This system of ponds and its surroundings is protected as the Hvozdnice Nature Reserve.

 History

 The first written mention of Slavkov is from 1224, when King Ottokar I donated the village to the city of Opava.
 From 1255 until the end of the 15th century, Slavkov was a property of the Fulštejn family.
 The next owners were the Vlk of Konecchlumí family, which owned the village until 1597.
 In the next decades, the owners often changed.
 In 1636–1677, the village was held by the Sedlnický of Choltice family.
 From 1677, Slavkov was owned by the Podstatský of Prusínovice family.